dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 <code>V&lt;T<sub>1</sub>, ..
 T<sub>s</sub>&gt;</code>,
 and that its static type _is an inline type_.

+It is a compile-time error if `await e` occurs, and the static type of `e` is an inline type.

+*We may loosen this restriction in the future, especially if we introduce a way for an inline type to be a subtype of a type of the form `Future<T>` or `FutureOr<T>`.*

 A compile-time error occurs if an inline type declares a member whose name is declared by `Object` as well.